pmishra02138/CarND-Behavioral-Cloning-P3/README.md

 python video.py run1
 ```

 Creates a video based on images found in the `run1` directory.
-The name of the video will be the name of the directory followed by `'.mp4'`, so, in this case the video will be `run1.mp4`.
+The name of the video will be the name of the directory followed by `'.mp4'`, so, in this case the video name is `run1.mp4`.